 Finding a decent burger in Barcelona surely ain’t easy – unless you want to content yourself with the offerings at the Hard Rock Café.
 It’s not without reason after all, that we got so excited about the burger we had at Komomoto.
 And even that was easily topped by what we got at an American friend’s BBQ.
 There’s got to be something better out there!
 According to a friend there is – El Filete Ruso, we were told, has the best American style burgers in town.
 Time we went and checked it out.

 Situated on the tranquil Carrer Enric Granados it gets a lot less tourist traffic than Rambla Cataluña, which is only a couple of blocks away.
 So even on a sunny Saturday afternoon chances are good to get a seat on their terrace.
 The menu looked enticing – a number of delicious salads, tapas-style starters and at least 10 or so different burgers, among them California (bacon, cheese, BBQ sauce, avocado and pickles), French (aubergine, brie and dijon mustard), Chicken (with goats cheese cream) and Chicago (bacon, fried egg and cheese).
 Following the burgers there was a selection of tasty smoothies and desserts that included American classics such as brownies and pie.
+They also hold live sports watch party, so if you are into that kind of stuff, this is the perfect place for you however, fret not if you are not able to travel, you can always have the same experience via 바카라 사이트.

 We went for a tomato and cheese salad with walnuts and pesto to share for starter, a Chicago and a California burger, non-alcoholic Piña Colada smoothies and some French fries.
 First came the Piña Coladas.
 They were refreshing and tasty, truly fab or as some of us put it: “Probably the best Piña Colada we’ve had in this town!”.
 This was an excellent start to our Saturday lunch, if the rest was as good as this drink El Filete Ruso would get the full five stars!